JRHoward21/Applied-AI-System-Project/README.md

 # AI Game Selector Project

+## Orginal Base Project
+The original project was a game recommendation system inspired by Twitch and Spotify.
+Its goal was to help users discover games based on their platform, preferred genres, favorite titles, and gameplay history.
+The first version relied on rule-based scoring over a structured local game catalog.

-AI Game Selector is a compact, extendable project that combines a deterministic, rule-based recommender with an AI explanation and refinement layer to produce personalized, grounded game recommendations.
+## AI Game Selector
+Is a compact, extendable project that combines a deterministic, rule-based recommender with an AI explanation and refinement layer to produce personalized, grounded game recommendations.

-Key capabilities
-- Rule-based candidate retrieval from a local game catalog
+## Goal of the Extended Project
+This extended version turns the original recommender into an AI-enhanced game recommendation system.
+It adds:
+- a Streamlit interface for interactive use
-- AI explanation layer that produces human-friendly reasoning (local fallback or OpenAI)
+- an AI explanation layer with optional OpenAI API support
-- Input/output guardrails and fallback behavior for reliability
+- guardrails for input and output reliability
-- Streamlit demo UI and an evaluation harness for batch testing
+- an evaluation harness for repeated testing across multiple user profiles

+## How Real Recommendation Systems Work
+Real-world recommendation systems such as Spotify, YouTube, and similar platforms use data about items and users to rank results.
+In this project, the input data includes game features such as genres, platforms, tags, and gameplay styles.
+User preferences include the selected platform, genres, favorite game, and a natural-language description of playstyle/history.
+The recommender compares those inputs against the catalog, scores candidate games, and ranks the strongest matches.
+The AI layer then improves the explanations so the results are easier to understand and feel more personalized.

+## Current System capabilities
+The system:
+- accepts platform, genre, favorite game, and playstyle/history inputs
+- retrieves and ranks candidate games from a structured dataset
+- generates AI-enhanced recommendation explanations
+- validates both inputs and outputs with guardrails
+- falls back to a local explanation layer if an API key is unavailable or the API call fails
+- runs an evaluation script on predefined user profiles

+## Substantial AI Feature
+The substantial AI feature is an **AI explanation and refinement layer** integrated directly into the recommendation workflow.
+After the rule-based recommender selects candidate games, the AI layer interprets the user’s profile and produces personalized explanations grounded in matched features from the catalog.

+This changes system behavior meaningfully because the output is no longer just a sorted list of games.
+Instead, the system produces a profile-aware recommendation response with more detailed, personalized reasoning.

+## Reliability / Guardrails
+The system includes:
+- input validation
+- allowed platform and genre checking
+- output validation against the local game catalog
+- fallback behavior if too few valid recommendations are produced
+- fallback AI explanation generation if the OpenAI API is unavailable

+These guardrails improve reliability by preventing unsupported inputs, reducing invalid outputs, and ensuring the system still works even if the API path fails.

-What's included in this README
+## What's included in this README
 - Quickstart: install, configuration, and run examples
 - System overview and architecture
 - File map and extension points